LoyolaChicagoCode/palindrome-jqwik-maven/README.md

 ## Running the main program

-The main program checks whether the command-line arguments form a palindrome.
+The main program checks whether the command-line arguments form a palindrome, defined as a string that reads the same way forward and backward, possibly considering or ignoring case and/or spaces.
 When inspecting the main method, you'll see that it concatenates the command-line arguments to a single string with spaces in between.

     ❯ sbt "run Rad a r"